ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 Diffusion Model
 	•	Implementation: Could be e.g. a score-based generative model or discrete time-step diffusion.
-	•	Condition: We pass in “unified latent” each step.
-The network learns to correct or “denoise” coordinates in alignment with both local angles and global pair constraints.
+	•	Condition: We pass in "unified latent" each step.
+The network learns to correct or "denoise" coordinates in alignment with both local angles and global pair constraints.
-	•	Training: We’d need training data of known 3D structures plus adjacency or MSA (where available) to supervise the diffusion.
+	•	Training: We'd need training data of known 3D structures plus adjacency or MSA (where available) to supervise the diffusion.

 Ensemble & Minimization
 	•	Often done in a separate script: